Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Representation of surfaces through relative homologies

 \subsection{Homologies for Riemann surfaces of certain functions}

-In all examples above, homologies $\mathcal{E}(w)$ are built in the universal covering~$\tilde U_2$.
+In all examples above, the homologies $\mathcal{E}(w)$ are built in the universal covering~$\tilde U_2$.
 The structure of this covering assumes that all components of the singularity are logarithmic branch lines.
-Typically, however, we use these cycles to integrate a function $F(z)$ having the same singularity set, but typically a simpler structure.
+Typically, however, we use these cycles to integrate a function $F(z)$ having the same singularity set, but, possibly, a simpler structure.

 One may wonder whether it is possible to use the Riemann domain $\hat U$ of $F$ instead of the universal Riemann domain $\tilde U$ from the very beginning.
 However, it is not possible to prove an analog of Theorem~\ref{th:inflattability} in this case (at least unless some additional restrictions are imposed).
 The proof fails at the vertex parts: the structure of sheets of the Riemann domain should be $\mathbb{Z}^2$ near the crossings of singularities.
 The following example illustrates this difficulty.